Political Science Major, Comparative Politics Specialization

 Senior Honors

-To graduate with Latin Honors, students must successfully complete a senior thesis project and meet a GPA requirement set by the College of Arts & Sciences.
+To graduate with Latin Honors by thesis, students must successfully complete a senior thesis project and meet a GPA requirement set by the College of Arts & Sciences.

 Contact Info